Advanced-computer-lab-2024/Very-good/README.md

   - Location (integrated with Google Maps).
   - Price or price range.
   - Category, tags, and any special discounts.
   - Whether bookings are open or closed.

+### Transportation Management
+•⁠  ⁠Create, read, update, and delete Transportations with comprehensive details, such as:
+  - Date and time of the Transportation.
+  - Pickup Location.
+  - DropOff Location.
+  - Price.

 ### Reporting and Analytics
 •⁠  ⁠View a sales report containing all revenue generated through activities.